dotlang/language/doc/RFE.md

+X - Our goal is to minimize number of stuff the developer needs to keep in their head

+X - Not only dot is easy for users, it should also be easy for developers. so they should not need a lot to set up a dev env.

-N - Use protothreads for lightweight threads implementation
+X - Use protothreads for lightweight threads implementation

-N - Everything is a file
+X - Everything is a file
 Use this for stdio, sockets, ... inspire from linux Kernel